-Install Plone add-ons
+Install Plone add-ons#

 This chapter explains how to install add-ons as Python packages to extend the functionality of the Plone backend or Classic UI.

-Install an add-on
+Install an add-on from PyPI#

-This example uses collective.easyform
+This example adds collective.easyform.

 default_context: